Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Effect on the measurement

 Now, $\kappa$ can be extracted with the energy method, e.g., ~\cite{QSD95,Spe18} from the second derivative of the elastic energy with respect to the deflection angle $\theta_0$ at the free end, i.e.,

 In general, $\kappa$ can only be obtained numerically.
-The data describing the geometries for the two types of flexure used in the experiment are given in Table~\ref{tab:flexure:contours}.
+The data describing the geometries for the two types of flexure used in the experiment are given in Tab.~\ref{tab:flexure:contours}.
 The numerically obtained values of $\kappa$ are shown as a function of mass load in Fig.~\ref{fig:flexure:kappa}.
-Additionally, $\kappa$ for the actual load are printed in Table~\ref{tab:flexures:stiffnesses}.
+Additionally, $\kappa$ for the actual load are printed in Tab.~\ref{tab:flexures:stiffnesses} and a cross-sectional drawing of the flexure is shown in Fig.~\ref{fig:flexure:contour}.
+Next, we need to understand the contribution of the time-dependent elastic modulus.